University Philosophical Society: Internal debating competitions

-Trinity intervarsity
+Trinity Intervarsity

 Each year, normally in January, the society jointly with the Hist hosts the Claire Stewart Trinity IV.
 Before 2015 this consisted of the Trinity Invitational and the Dean Swift Intervarsity.
 In 2015, the Trinity Invitational was replaced with Trinity Women's Debating Competition.

 Phil Speaks

 The 'Phil Speaks Debating and Public Speaking Initiative', commonly known as 'Phil Speaks', is a campaign aimed at promoting, as well as developing skills in public speaking and oratory.
 Formed by the society in 2004 the initiative combines in-school oratory workshops, with Pro–Am (Professional-Amateur) learning competitions to encourage these skills in students of all secondary schools throughout Ireland.

 At the end of the contest, the society hosts the Phil Speaks Competitive Weekend modelled on the format of a University Intervarsity Competition held within the Graduates Memorial Building, with the grand final taking place in the Debating Chamber.

 Awards

 Annually, the society internally awards the author of the best paper and the best chamber speaker from its membership, medals of oratory and composition.
 The society also awards the Gold Medal of Honorary Patronage and the Bram Stoker Medal to various guests each year.

 Among the awards received by the society are awards from the internal Central Societies Committee of Trinity College, including the "best event" award for 'This House Believes that Society is Failing People with Disabilities' in 2019 and "best large society" in 2015.

-The society has also received recognition from the Board of Irish College Societies (BICS).
-This national organisation, constituted in 1995, is dedicated to providing a national forum for the societies in Ireland's Universities, Colleges and Institutes of Education.
-The University Philosophical Society received a "Best individual (Large Society)" award from the BICS in 2013, presented to 328th Session President Lorcan Clarke.
+The society has also received a "Best individual (Large Society)" award, from the Board of Irish College Societies (BICS), in 2013.